Hospital Food (song)

 "Hospital Food" is a song by British singer-songwriter David Gray, released on 28 November 2005 as the second single from his seventh studio album, Life in Slow Motion (2005).
-The song was produced by producer Marius de Vries and received generally negative reviews upon its release.
+The song was produced by producer Marius de Vries and received mixed reviews upon its release, many critics citing it as a disappointing follow-up to its more well-received predecessor, "The One I Love".
 "Hospital Food" peaked at number 34 on the UK Singles Chart and remains Gray's last single to reach the UK top 40.